AlexLupo5/CSC212-Term-Project/README.md

    ...
     ```

-8. After creating your data sets in the txt file(s), drag each txt file into the cmake folder `cmake-build-debug` located on the left side of the project.
+8. After creating your data sets in the txt file(s), drag each text file into the cmake folder `cmake-build-debug` located on the left side of the project.
 9. Next navigate to the top right of your project in clion and locate the three dots next to the debug button
-10. Click on the three dots followed by `Edit...` where you can then input up to three txt file inputs in program arguments:
+10. Click on the three dots followed by `Edit...` where you can then input up to three text file inputs in program arguments:

     Ex: test1.txt test2.txt test3.txt